Mandati-Koushik-99K/Learning-GIT/ALL_LEVELS/LEVEL_THREE.md

   - **Non-destructive**: Original commits remain unchanged on source branches
   - **Order Matters**: Commits are applied in the order specified in the command

-- **Visual Understanding**:
-  - **Left side (initial state)**:
-    - Main branch at C1
-    - bugFix branch has C2 and C3
-    - side branch has C4 and C5
-    - another branch has C6 and C7
-  - **Right side (goal state)**:
-    - Main branch now has C1 → C2' → C4' → C7'
-    - These are COPIES of C3, C4, C7 (shown with same colors)
-    - Original branches remain unchanged
-    - overHere branch created at C1

 - **Syntax Variations**:
   ```bash
   # Single commit